cbillowes/curious-programmer-copernicium/courses/full-stack/05-connect.md

 import { withCollection } from './db.js';

 const app = express();
-// The endpoint will later be configurable. app.use( cors({
+// The endpoint will be configurable later. app.use( cors({
     origin: 'http://localhost:3000',